railroadmedia/location/README.md

         + [Data Hygiene](#data-hygiene)
             - [Standardizing names for Canadian Provices](#standardizing-names-for-canadian-provices)
         + [Crimea](#crimea)

 <!-- ecotrust-canada.github.io/markdown-toc/ -->

-TL;DR for non-technical users
+TLDR for non-technical users
 ---------------

 Welcome.
-If you're looking for one of three things this sections can help you:
+If you're looking for one of three things these sections can help you:

 1. the list of countries that we use
 2. the list of countries we can't ship to